GetSimpl/simpl-android-sdk-integration-example/README.md

 -> This is also the result of redirect failure.
 Just retry building the app once or twice.
 If the issue persists contact help@getsimpl.com.

+3) Clicking close [x] button inside SDK, does not close the screen ?

+-> All the SDK callbacks are returned on a background thread.
+If you are performing any UI related work on these  callbacks, please use [Handler](http://developer.android.com/reference/android/os/Handler.html) or [runOnUIThread](http://developer.android.com/reference/android/app/Activity.html#runOnUiThread(java.lang.Runnable)).

 # Licence
 Copyright © 2015, Get Simpl Technologies Private Limited All rights reserved.